The ultimate guide to visiting 5 Terre National Park

 - Smart App for Android devices about the path.

 Information about the “Blue Trail” sections

 - Riomaggiore – Manarola – Path nr.
-592-1: It is the shortest of the five and most know as the ”love path” but at the moment is closed because of some landslides and there is a gate just a few meters from the Riomaggiore railway station.
+592-1: It is the shortest of the five and most know as the ”love path”, but at the moment, it is closed because of some landslides, and there is a gate just a few meters from the Riomaggiore railway station.
 If you start from Manarola, there is a part of the path nr.
 592-1 still accessible.

 - Corniglia – Vernazza – Path nr.
 592-3: The path crosses vineyards, hills and forest not close to the coast.
 The highest part is around 100 meters above sea level.
 The length is about 4 kilometres, and it takes about 1 hour and 40 minutes.